 Practice good hygiene.
 Before handling food, always wash your hands with soap and water.
 Wash fresh fruits and vegetables thoroughly.

 Use care when traveling.
-Use only bottled water, and avoid raw vegetables unless you can peel and wash them yourself.
-As a rule, eat only foods that are cooked and hot.
+Use only bottled water, and avoid raw vegetables unless you can peel and wash them.

-In heavy infestations, it's possible to find worms after you cough or vomit, and the worms can come out of other body openings, such as your mouth or nostrils.
-If this happens to you, take the worm to your doctor to identify it and prescribe the proper treatment.
+In heavy infestations, it's possible to find worms after you cough or vomit.
+The worms can come out of other body openings, such as your mouth or nostrils.
+If this happens to you, take the worm to your doctor so that he or she can identify it and prescribe the proper treatment.

 Mature female ascariasis worms in your intestine begin laying eggs.
 These eggs travel through your digestive system and eventually can be found in your stool.

-To diagnose ascariasis, your doctor will examine your stool for the microscopic eggs and larvae.
+To diagnose ascariasis, your doctor will examine your stool for the tiny (microscopic) eggs and larvae.
 But eggs won't appear in stool until at least 40 days after you're infected.
 And if you're infected with only male worms, you won't have eggs.

 Your blood can be tested for the presence of an increased number of a certain type of white blood cell, called eosinophils.
 Ascariasis can elevate your eosinophils, but so can other types of health problems.

 X-rays.
-If you're infested with worms, the mass of worms may be visible in an X-ray of your abdomen.
-In some cases, a chest X-ray can reveal the larvae in your lungs.
+If you're infested with worms, the mass of worms may be visible in an X-ray of the abdomen.
+In some cases, a chest X-ray can reveal the larvae in the lungs.

 Ultrasound.
-An ultrasound may show worms in your pancreas or liver.
+An ultrasound may show worms in the pancreas or liver.
 This technology uses sound waves to create images of internal organs.

 CT scans or MRIs.
-Both types of tests create detailed images of your internal structures, which can help your doctor detect worms that are blocking ducts in your liver or pancreas.
-CT scans combine X-ray images taken from many angles; MRI uses radio waves and a strong magnetic field.
+Both types of tests create detailed images of the internal structures, which can help your doctor detect worms that are blocking ducts in the liver or pancreas.
+CT scans combine X-ray images taken from many angles.
+MRI uses radio waves and a strong magnetic field.